 The general health condition and age of the chicken were recorded.
-The chickens were observed to detect clinical signs.
-The clinical signs were observed from the visual examination.
+The chickens were observed to detect clinical signs by usual inspection.
 The clinical signs were recorded during the physical visit of the affected flocks and the farmer's complaints about the affected birds were also considered.

-3.8.
-NECROPSY FINDINGS OF SUSPECTED CHICKENS
+3.8 NECROPSY FINDINGS OF SUSPECTED CHICKENS

-The necropsy was done on the selected chicken taken from different village, Dinajpur.
+The necropsy was done on the selected chicken collected from different farms of Bochaganj.
 At necropsy, gross tissue changes were observed and recorded carefully by systemic dissection.
-The samples were also collected in 10% neutral buffered formalin for the histopathological study.
+The samples were also preserved in 10% neutral buffered formalin for the histopathological study.